mgrosmaninho/Anagram-Solver/README.md

 Please enter a valid option (1 – 5 or 0 to quit):
 ```

-If the user enters any non-valid option, your program must issue the following error message: Unfortunately, ‘XX’ is not a valid option, please try again.
+If the user enters a non-valid option, your program must issue the following error message: Unfortunately, ‘XX’ is not a valid option.
+Please try again.

 Ensure your program replaces XX (contained inside the two single quotes) with the invalid option entered.
-For example, it the user enters the letter “q”, the error message would be:
+For example, if the user enters the letter “q”, the error message would be:
 Unfortunately, ‘q’ is not a valid option, please try again.

 ## Program Requirements
 Design your program so that each menu option calls a dedicated function; your function names must be: GetWord, FindAnagrams, LargestWordAvailable, FindAll3LetterAnagrams, FindAll5LetterAnagrams and QuitNow.
-With the exception of the quit option, your program must repeatably (after each menu option has completed) return and present the user with the menu (including the title).
-If the user enters a new word or phrase (e.g. used option 1 to change the default word (which must initially be: alert) then this new word is displayed (until changed again) as part of the menu option.
+With the exception of the quit option, your program must repeatably (after each menu option has been completed) return and present the user with the menu (including the title).
+If the user enters a new word or phrase (e.g. used option 1 to change the default word (which must initially be: alert), then this new word is displayed (until changed again) as part of the menu option.
 If the user selects the quit option (e.g. 0) the associated function must display the message:
 Are you sure (Y/N)?

-Your program will only terminate if the user enters either: “Y”, “Yes” or “y”; after which your function must use the C++ instruction: ”exit(EXIT_SUCCESS);” to terminate.
+Your program will only terminate if the user enters either: “Y”, “Yes”, or “y”; after which your function must use the C++ instruction: ”exit(EXIT_SUCCESS);” to terminate.

 If the user enters any other response the program should return back to the menu function and allow them to select any other valid option (as many times as they like).

-In addition, you will be expected to implement a fairly accurate timer that can be used to report the time taken to process the users request.
-For example once the user has selected option 2 (find an anagram) the function will initialise a timer that will count the time taken for the program to return with a result; take a look at the results summary used by Google after entering a search term – when searching the term “anagrams” it reported that it found about 72,500,000 results in 0.42 seconds.
+In addition, you will be expected to implement a fairly accurate timer that can be used to report the time taken to process the user's request.
+For example, once the user has selected option 2 (find an anagram), the function will initialise a timer that will count the time taken for the program to return with a result; take a look at the results summary used by Google after entering a search term – when searching the term “anagrams”, it reported that it found about 72,500,000 results in 0.42 seconds.
 Design your program so the time taken to process each request is shown as part of the menu (specifically on the line “Time taken to complete the last function was…”).

 ## Function Requirements